Hike through Garajonay National Park’s ancient, mysterious rainforest, a UNESCO World Heritage Site

 Enjoy spectacular views across the ocean to the mighty volcano El Teide on Tenerife

-Stroll through the laid-back, colourful town of San Sebastián
+Stroll around the laid-back, colourful town of San Sebastián

-Listen out for La Gomera’s unique whistling language Silbo Gomero, used to communicate across the deep ravines and narrow valleys
+Listen out for La Gomera’s unique whistling language Silbo Gomero, used to communicate across the ravines

 From a distance La Gomera appears barren and impenetrable, encircled as it is by dramatic and steep cliff walls.
 Viewed from up-close, however, you will discover a botanical paradise – the greenest of the Canary Islands – with rainforest and lush valleys where bananas, papayas, avocadoes and other exotic fruits thrive.
 You won’t find long, golden beaches and a vibrant night life here but what you will find is a myriad of hiking trails winding through the green forests and fertile valleys and along the rugged coastline, with volcanic peaks and breathtaking views over the blue sea.